DasLab/KaggleOpenVaccine/README.md

 "Nullrecurrent": winning solution by Jiayang Gao.
 Link to original notebooks provided below.

 "DegScore-XGBoost": A model based the [original DegScore model](https://github.com/eternagame/DegScore) and XGBoost.

+NB on other historic names for models:

+The Nullrecurrent model was called "OV" model in some instances and the .h5 model files for the Nullrecurrent model are labeled "ov".

-NB: This model was called the "BT" model in Eterna analysis.
+The DegScore-XGBoost model was called the "BT" model in Eterna analysis.

 ## Organization